 In some competitions it is necessary to adopt really short cranks for practical needs, such as, for example, in fixed-gear bicycles, where the pedals are obliged to rotate even in curves.

 A shorter crank allows the execution of a “banked” curve, avoiding the pedal from touching the ground.

 Passing over all these “accessory” considerations, we can move on the choice of the crank’s length, taking into consideration only the anthropometrical factors.

 This choice should mainly take into account the arch of the circle marked by “the centre of the knee” during a complete rotation.

 The more we keep this arch in a vertical position (in relation to the pedal’s vertical axis) with the 90° crank, the most efficient will be the push on the pedal.

 This does not entirely depend on the length of the crank.
 The largeness and the orientation of the arch of the circle marked by the knee is strongly influenced also by the position of the saddle in terms of its heigth and its retreat.

-Always remember that pedalling has a circular movement which has, as only reference point, the rotation centre.
+Always remember that pedaling has a circular movement, which has, as only reference point, the rotation centre.
 Therefore, shorter or longer cranks do not influence the distance between the saddle and the central movement.

 The alteration of the distance between the saddle and the central movement according to the variation of the crank’s length, can considerably modify the largeness and the orientation of the arch of the circle marked by the knee.